kmsoln/JavaWebDevTutorial/docs/en/c-jpa/practice/interacting/repository/create.md

 - `@Repository`: This annotation marks the class as a repository component in the data access layer.

 - `@PersistenceContext`: This annotation is used to inject an EntityManager instance into the repository class.

-- `@Transactional`: This annotation ensures that the method is executed within a transactional context.
-It allows the EntityManager to perform database operations.

 - `entityManager.persist(student)`: This line of code persists the new `Student` entity to the database.